 Another year, another round of asylum vilification - but with a crack in the people smuggling debate?

-The ultimate credit of this early 2009 period surely must go to the remarks by Prime Minister Kevin Rudd, who opined that 'people smugglers' are 'evil' and 'vile' and 'scum of the earth' and the Hon Rudd wanted them to 'rot in hell'.
+The ultimate credit of this early 2009 period surely must go to the remarks by Prime Minister Kevin Rudd, who opined that 'people smugglers are evil' and 'vile' and 'scum of the earth' and Rudd wanted them to 'rot in hell'.

 Kevin Rudd, with his media remarks, had escalated the issue of people smuggling, and remarkably, a crack appeared in their vileness.
-For the first time in Australian history, media opinion started to turn against his line, and reporters and opinion writers started to open the issue and, almost unaware of it, started to 'humanise' people smugglers.
+For the first time, maybe a first in Australian history, media opinion started to turn against Kevin Rudd's line, and reporters and opinion writers started to open the issue and, almost unaware of it, started to 'humanise' people smugglers.
 Thank you, Prime Minister!

 This page brings together some of the media reports and opinion around this issue.
 And, to give a complete picture of our country, we cannot exclude the tripe brought to us by our National Newspaper The Australian, whose editor on April 29 brought all hell and condemnation together and unleashed it on the newspaper's 'fictional left' and the long-vanished 'latte set': David Marr, A Just Australia, the evil lefties of the ABC's Four Corners and South Australia's feisty and furious advocate Marilyn Shepherd.

 For your dietary balance we include a 'leaked' internal Memo about asylum seeker reporting standards from the ABC's National Programs Chief Alan Sunderland.

 Click the links below to jump down to the articles and items on this page with the same title.

 By Kim Huynh

 Monday, 27 April 2009